OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/basics.rst

 or more variables.
 When a `System` is added to a `Group`, you may optionally specify a list of variable names that are to be *promoted* from the subsystem to the group level.
-This means that you can reference the variable as if it were an attribute of the `Group` rather than the subsystem.
+This means that you can reference the variable as if it were an variable of the `Group` rather than the subsystem.
 For Example:

 ::

     g2.add(c3, promotes=['x'])

-Now you can access the parameter 'x' from 'c3' as if it were an attribute of the group: 'g2.x'.
+Now you can access the parameter 'x' from 'c3' as if it were an variable of the group: 'g2.x'.
 If you promote multiple subsystem variables with the same name, then those variables will be implicitly connected: